-Keep your customers informed about any changes to your business.
+The COVID-19 pandemic is no reason to stop keeping your customers informed about any changes to your business.
 Utilize your social media channels and your email lists.
 We understand that resources are scarce, and you have a lot of problems vying for your attention but consider this–your customers are just as desperate for answers and just as short on time as you are.

-If you inadvertently waste their time by failing to keep them informed of your changing business practices it will leave a much stronger negative impression in their mind than the average sub-par customer experience.
+If you inadvertently waste their time by failing to keep them informed of your changing business practices, it will leave a much stronger negative impression in their mind than the average sub-par customer experience.
 If you need a better reason than that, consider the fact that this step doesn’t have to cost you a penny–just some attention and time.

 - If you have a physical location, then update your Google listing to reflect any changes in your hours of operation.
 If you have multiple locations, make sure this is catered to each specific address.

 - Don’t just update your company’s homepage, but every page of your website to ensure you aren’t sending mixed signals.
 Don’t let the COVID-19 pandemic stop you from updating your website.
 Have you changed your events page to reflect cancellations?
 Are customers still able to schedule appointments that your staff can’t fulfill?
 In the 21st century, your website is the lifeblood of your marketing operation.
 Always, always, always keep it up to date!

 - Post on social media.
 Whether, it’s one sentence, or one paragraph, on TikTok or LinkedIn–if your customers are there, then you should be too!
 But it’s not enough to post once and forget about it–your customers might have questions, and studies repeatedly show that building a relationship with your customers on social media is one of the best ways to earn their loyalty.
 If you have any staff members with especially short to-do lists, now is the time to get them up to speed on social media management.